 That just because there’s evidence to support an idea, that doesn’t mean it’s right.
 It doesn’t mean that there aren’t other perspectives.

 Most importantly of all, it’s important to know that there are pros and cons to everything.
 Induction of labour is absolutely the right decision for some woman and families, regardless of an increased chance of caesarean.
 And it’s absolutely not right for others.
 The key is in getting informed, and figuring out what’s right for you.

-I’ve written lots on this, so here are some resources if you’d like to look further at induction of labour.
+I’ve written lots on induction of labour, including two bestselling books, so here are some resources if you’d like to look further at induction of labour.

 Levine EM, Delfinado LN, Locher S et al (2021).
 Reducing the Cesarean Delivery Rate.
 European Journal of Obstetrics & Gynecology and Reproductive Biology In press.

-If you’re a midwife or birth worker and you’d like to better understand the issues and develop your confidence with research, we’re looking at a number of aspects of induction of labour in Gathering in the Knowledge 2021.
+If you’re a midwife or birth worker and you’d like to better understand the issues and develop your confidence with research, I often look at induction and related topics in my online courses.

 And as always, if you’d like to be among the first to hear my thoughts on new studies and to get updates about my work, new birth-related research and thinking, make sure you’re subscribed to our free newsletter list, which means you’ll get our monthly Birth Information Update and details of my current projects